My Static Blog Publishing Setup and an Apology to RSS Subscribers

 In case you missed it, this website is now generated with pure HTML & CSS.
-Well, I guess generated isn't the proper way to describe it anymore.
-More like written.
+Although, generated isn’t the proper way to describe it anymore.
+Written is a better description.

 I’m Sorry Dear RSS Subscribers

 RSS feeds are tricky things for me personally.
-I always seem to botch them somehow with a site redesign or a restructure of my previous posts.
-Those of you subscribed via RSS were most likely bombarded with post spam when I rebuilt this website.
+I always botch them with a site redesign or a re-structure of my previous posts.
+Those of you subscribed via RSS were likely bombarded with post spam when I rebuilt this website.
 Sorry about that - I know how annoying that can be.

-This publishing flow certainly isn't for everyone and probably seems less flexible than pre-existing static site generators (referred to as SSGs moving forward).
-For me though, it works really well.
-I also find it more flexible than most SSGs.
+This publishing flow isn’t for everyone and is less flexible than pre-existing static site generators (referred to as SSGs moving forward).
+For me though, it works.
+I find it more flexible than most SSGs.

 So, what does my blog-posting system look like?